A New Orleans Holiday Heritage Tour

 St. Louis No. 3 Cemetery Tour

-Meet Bruce "Sunpie" Barnes, one of New Orleans' most remarkable Renaissance figures, for an intimate talk and concert at the historic Pitot House on Bayou St. John.
+Join local friends of the PRC for a private party and concert.
+Meet Bruce "Sunpie" Barnes, one of New Orleans' most remarkable Renaissance figures, for an intimate talk and performance that explores the legacy of the Louisiana Creole language through the historical memory of Juan San Malo, the leader of a community founded by former enslaved people in the 1780s and contemporary Creole music.
 Sunpie's extraordinary life journey—from Arkansas sharecropper's son to Kansas City Chiefs defensive end, from National Park Service ranger to acclaimed musician, photographer, author, and Big Chief of the Northside Skull and Bones Gang—embodies the creative spirit and cultural richness of New Orleans.
-In the gardens of this beautifully preserved 18th-century Creole colonial home, Sunpie will share stories from his 30-year career documenting Louisiana's cultural traditions while performing his unique blend of zydeco, blues, and Afro-Cuban music he calls "Afro Louisiana."
-His accordion and rubboard bring the sounds of Creole Louisiana to life, while his engaging personality and deep knowledge offer profound insights into the parade culture, musical traditions, and cultural preservation that define the city.
-This is your chance to learn from a true keeper of culture—someone who has dedicated his life to understanding, documenting, and perpetuating the traditions that make Louisiana extraordinary.
-Light refreshments will be served, and special PRC friends and supporters are invited to join us for this celebration.
+Sunpie will share stories from his 30-year career documenting Louisiana's cultural traditions while performing his unique blend of zydeco, blues, and Afro-Cuban music he calls "Afro Louisiana."

 Celebrate the culmination of your New Orleans holiday journey with a Réveillon dinner in Antoine's legendary private Rex Room, accompanied by live jazz.
 Since 1840, Antoine's has been the crown jewel of French Quarter dining, and tonight you'll experience both the restaurant's storied elegance and the cherished Réveillon tradition—special multi-course menus served during the holiday season that date back to 19th-century New Orleans, when Creole families would gather for lavish midnight feasts after Christmas Eve mass.
 The private Rex Room, named for the King of Carnival and adorned with Mardi Gras royalty memorabilia, provides an intimate setting for this farewell celebration.
 As a small jazz ensemble fills the room with New Orleans standards, you'll savor courses that blend Antoine's legendary French-Creole cuisine with seasonal specialties, from oysters Rockefeller (invented here in 1899) to contemporary creations honoring Louisiana ingredients.
 This is New Orleans dining at its most historic, most elegant, and most meaningful—a final toast to the city's enduring traditions, the preservation efforts that keep them alive, and the extraordinary week you've shared discovering the heart of the Crescent City during its most enchanting season.